Getting Around in Cape Town

 Golden Arrow buses

 Train travel in Cape Town is run by Metrorail, the state-owned commuter rail service.
-Service can be limited in some areas and can be unpleasant and unsafe, especially outside of the first class carriages.
+Service can be limited in some areas and can be unpleasant and unsafe, especially outside of the first-class carriages.
 Travel during peak hours is characterised by large crowds, not enough concern for safety regulations and frequent strikes.
 Timing can be erratic, with trains arriving perfectly on time one day and being hopelessly delayed the next.

 Muggings and petty thefts are common on some routes and expats should take care to keep an eye on their personal belongings.
-That said, the trains are less likely to have an accident than Golden Arrow buses.

 While not always ideal for everyday travel, the train from the city centre to Simonstown and Muizenberg can be a charming way to spend a weekend afternoon.